 Lloyd’s of London, typically known as Lloyd’s, is an insurance market rather than an insurance company.
 Governed by the Lloyd’s Act of 1871, the members of Lloyd’s work collaboratively to help spread the risks of businesses, organizations, and individuals.
-Members who operate as syndicates specialize in different types of risks to determine which risk to insure.
+Members operating as syndicates specialize in different risks to determine which risk to insure.
 The firm is an intermediary between insurance companies, underwriters, brokers, and clients.

 In 1688, the first-ever mention of Lloyd’s came in the London Gazette when Edward Lloyd’s Coffee House posted a reward for helping find five stolen watches.
 The description of the man who stole those watches soon followed in the news article to encourage individuals to provide any information available.
 Although a reward was available for the individual who provided information on the thief, this was one of the earliest insurance signs.
 However, it was not an insurance company at that point.

 In the city of London, coffee houses were a place for entrepreneurs, investors, and merchants to interact and make transactions.
-By the 1730s, Edward Lloyd’s Coffee House specialized in providing shipping information, and by the 1740s, Lloyd’s had begun to gain dominance in the region.
+By the 1730s, Edward Lloyd’s Coffee House specialized in providing shipping information; by the 1740s, Lloyd’s had begun to dominate the region.

 The century following the 1730s was critical for Lloyds.
 Plagued by the American Revolution and Napoleonic wars, London became the center for marine underwriting, and Lloyd’s started to dominate the shipping industry.
 Those able to provide marine insurance made huge profits, but there were also losses.

-During this period, Lloyd’s changed the course of marine insurance completely when it was part of the most crucial trial in insurance law history.
+During this period, Lloyd’s completely changed the course of marine insurance when it was part of the most crucial trial in insurance law history.
 Lloyd’s had insured a vessel that went on a journey, leading to devastating consequences since the ship was weak and had a leak.
-The lengthy discussion ended when the court decided that Lloyd’s policy did not stand since the parties involved were not aware of the defects at the time of the contract signing.
+The lengthy discussion ended when the court decided that Lloyd’s policy did not stand since the parties involved were unaware of the defects at the time of the contract signing.

 In the late 1760s, the marine wars had almost ended, which meant that shipping premiums were at an all-time low.
 The company made a lot of money during the marine-wars period, but now that the wars were over, underwriters started to seek other risks to insure.
 Lloyd’s soon became notorious for transitioning into an illegal gambling den.